cfw-guide/cemu.cfw.guide/docs/installing-games.md

 1. On the top bar, click `Tools` -> `Download Manager`
 1. Select your account, then click "Connect"
 1. Right click on the title you want to install, and click "Download"
+1. Repeat this for any updates and DLC you want to install

 Once installed, you should be able to launch the title from the Cemu menu.